-- Ebatinca SL is an international technology company in Las Palmas, Spain focused on technology for sustainable development. - Isomics uses 3D Slicer in a variety of academic and commercial research partnerships in fields such as planning and guidance for neurosurgery, quantitative imaging for clinical trials, clinical image informatics. - Kitware focuses on solving the world's most complex scientific challenges through customized software solutions.
+- Ebatinca SL is an international technology company in Las Palmas, Spain focused on technology for sustainable development.
+Primary areas: ultrasound navigation and training, collaborative VR, research support, custom Slicer-based solutions. - Isomics uses 3D Slicer in a variety of academic and commercial research partnerships in fields such as planning and guidance for neurosurgery, quantitative imaging for clinical trials, clinical image informatics. - Kitware focuses on solving the world's most complex scientific challenges through customized software solutions.
 The company has a long history of contributing to open source platforms that serve as the foundation of many medical visualization and data processing applications.
-Kitware helps customers develop commercial products based on 3D Slicer and has used the platform to rapidly prototype solutions in nearly every aspect of medical imaging. - Pixel Medical builds on and contributes to 3D Slicer to develop innovative medical software from idea to clinical prototype to finished product, and to support academic research projects.
-Areas of expertise include radiation therapy, image guided therapy, virtual & augmented reality, hardware & device support, and machine learning & artificial intelligence.
+Kitware helps customers develop commercial products based on 3D Slicer and has used the platform to rapidly prototype solutions in nearly every aspect of medical imaging.